-School officials shall limit the number and duration of expulsions and out-of-school suspensions to the greatest extent practicable, and, where practicable and reasonable, shall consider forms of non-exclusionary discipline before using out-of-school suspensions or expulsions.
+School officials shall limit the number and duration of expulsions and out-of-school suspensions to the greatest extent practicable, and where practicable and reasonable, shall consider forms of non-exclusionary discipline before using out-of-school suspensions or expulsions.
 School personnel shall not advise or encourage students to drop out of school voluntarily due to behavioral or academic difficulties.
 Potential disciplinary measures include, without limitation, any of the following measures:

 - 1. Notifying parents/guardians.

 - 2. Disciplinary conference.

-- 3. Withholding of privileges (including banishment from extracurricular activities).
+- 3. Withholding of privileges (including banishment from extra-curricular activities).

 - 4. Temporary removal from the classroom.

-- 5. Return of property or restitution for lost, stolen or damaged property.
+- 5. Return of property.

 - 6. In-school suspension.

-- 7. After-school detention provided the student's parent/guardian has been notified.
-(If transportation arrangements cannot be made in advance, an alternative disciplinary measure will be assigned to the student.)
+7.After-school detention provided the student's parents/guardians have been notified.

-- 8. Community service.
+8. Community service.

-- 9. Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules.
+9. Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules.

-- 10. Suspension of bus riding privileges.
+10. Suspension of bus riding privileges.

-- 11. Suspension from school and all school activities for up to 10 days.
+11. Suspension from school and all school activities for up to 10 days.
 A suspended student is prohibited from being on school grounds.

-- 12. Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years.
+12. Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years.
 An expelled student is prohibited from being on school grounds.

-- 13. Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law.
+13. Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law.

 - 14. Verbal reprimand.

 - 15. Lunch detention.

 - 16. Loss of driving privileges.

 - 17. Behavioral contract.

 - 18. Referral to counselor/social worker.

 - 19. Rearrangement of class schedule.

-- 20. Mandatory counseling.
+20. Mandatory counseling.

-- 21. Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, such as, illegal drugs (controlled substances), "look-alikes," alcohol or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.
+21. Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, such as, illegal drugs (controlled substances), "look-alikes," alcohol or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.